 Any employee with PPS intranet login capability has the ability to complete our online injury report.
-Following submission of a report, Risk Management will receive an email alert.
-Records may be kept at the school, however there is no need to send a paper copy to Risk Management.
+Following the submission of a report, Risk Management will receive an email alert.
+Records may be kept at the school, however, there is no need to send a paper copy to Risk Management.
 Should you require a copy of the report, you may contact Risk Management for further assistance.

 Immediate medical assistance, as necessary, will be ordered by the school at parent/guardian expense.
 A medical emergency includes, but is not limited to: